How to claim higher rate tax relief on pension contributions

 If your taxable income is over £125,140, you’ll pay a tax rate of 45% on everything over this threshold.

-This means you can claim additional tax relief on that amount – an extra 5%, to give you 45% tax relief in total on all contributions from your income over this threshold.
-Again, you’ll have to claim it back via your self-assessment.
+This means you can claim additional tax relief on that amount – an extra 25%, to give you 45% tax relief in total on all contributions from your income over this threshold.
+Again, you’ll have to claim it back via your self-assessment or contact HMRC.

-Talk to your financial adviser or accountant about maximising the value of your pension through tax relief.
+Talk to a financial adviser or accountant about maximising the value of your pension through tax relief.